AdobeDocs/experience-manager-headless-adaptive-forms.en/help/known-issues.md

 * Panel level validations if violated do not throw any error.
 (CQ-4342373)
 * File validations if violated do not throw any error.
 (CQ-4342372)
 * Custom properties are not dynamic.
 (CQ-4342376)
-* Changing file data dynamically on change event using expressions leads to an infinite loop.
+* Changing file data dynamically on a change event using expressions leads to an infinite loop.
 (CQ-4342377)
-* File attachment doesn't support help text.
+* The file attachment does not support Help text.
 (CQ-4342370)
-* Required checkbox does not show error upon submit, if not selected.
+* The required checkbox does not show error upon submit, if not selected.
 (CQ-4342371)
-* aria-label is not added in file attachment.
+* aria-label is not added in the file attachment.
 (CQ-4341494)